SUBJECT: District Records Management

 - Individual student records.
 (See policy AS61—Student Records.)

 - Private records shall be open only to the subject of the record and other authorized individuals or agencies.
 Access to student records shall be provided in accordance with the Family Educational Rights and Protection Act (FERPA).
-(See policy AS61—Student Records.)
+(See policy AS61—Student Recordss.)

 - Controlled Records

 - Controlled records shall include records containing medical, psychiatric, or physiological data on an individual which, if disclosed, could be detrimental to the individual's mental health or safety.

 - Controlled records shall be open only to authorized persons or agencies but are not open to the subject of the record.